JDempe/bootcamp-09-readme-generator/README.md

 - [StackOverflow](https://stackoverflow.com/) provided many answers to my questions.
   - [Creating a Table of Contents in Markdown](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents)
   - [Providing a background for images in Markdown](https://stackoverflow.com/questions/37349314/is-it-possible-to-add-border-to-image-in-github-markdown)

+- [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-add-videos-on-readme-md-file-in-a-github-repository/) provided the code to embed a video in a README.md file.

 ### Collaborators